petershin/liferay-learn/docs/commerce/latest/en/store-management/sending-emails/notification-template-variables-reference-guide.md

 ![Use these variables to include subscription related information in email notifications.](./notification-template-variables-reference-guide/images/05.png)

-Channels have 4 types of notification templates for subscription events:
+Channels have four types of notification templates for subscription events:

-* Subscription Renewed
+1. Subscription Renewed
-* Subscription Activated
+1. Subscription Activated
-* Subscription Suspended
+1. Subscription Suspended
-* Subscription Canceled
+1. Subscription Canceled

-These variables are available for subscription notifications:

 | Variable          | Description                     |
 | :---------------- | :------------------------------ |